MEV in Binance Builder: Further Discussion

 Our analysis focuses on arbitrage-based MEV, which dominates builder-executed activity during the observed period.
 Other MEV forms (e.g., backrunning or liquidations) occur far less frequently and do not materially influence concentration metrics.

-Finally, although our labelling captures over 95\% of builder-linked activity, a small number of short-lived contracts may remain unlabelled.
+Finally, although our labeling captures over 95\% of builder-linked activity, a small number of short-lived contracts may remain unlabeled.
 Such omissions would only reduce the measured activity of minor builders and therefore do not affect our conclusions on dominance, profit distribution, or market concentration.